The Londoner Macao: Development and construction

-Also on 5 August 2011, the company announced that the resort complex would officially be named Sands Cotai Central.
-The resort would include over 6,000 rooms and suites, two casinos, more than 300,000 sqft of meeting space, 11 food and beverage establishments.
+In addition, on 5 August 2011 the company also announced that the resort complex would officially be named Sands Cotai Central.
+The resort would include over 6,000 rooms and suites, two casinos, more than 300,000 sqft of meeting space, and 11 food and beverage establishments.
 It would total 106,000 sqft of gaming area and 137,00000 sqft of non-gaming facilities.

 Opening

-The resort complex opened on 11 April 2012, featuring the four-star Holiday Inn Macao, Cotai Central, the world's largest Holiday Inn, with more than 1,200 rooms, and the five-star Conrad Macao, Cotai Central, with more than 600 rooms.
+The resort complex opened on April 11th, 2012, featuring the four-star Holiday Inn Macao, Cotai Central, the world's largest Holiday Inn, with more than 1,200 rooms, and the five-star Conrad Macao, Cotai Central, with more than 600 rooms.